TabbycatDebate/tabbycat/docs/install/heroku.rst

 GitHub Fork and Deployment
 --------------------------

-While a '1-click deployment button' will no longer work when accessed from the main Tabbycat GitHub page, it should work if you 'fork' (make a personal copy) of Tabbycat.
+In order to use a user-friendly '1-click deployment button', you will need to make a 'fork' (personal copy) of Tabbycat on Github.
 To do so:

 1. Login to GitHub and go to `the main Tabbycat project page <https://github.com/TabbycatDebate/tabbycat>`_
 2. Click the **Fork** button in the top-right
 3. On the next page, **Uncheck** the button that says *Copy the develop branch only* then click **Create Fork**
 4. The next page will show your copy of Tabbycat.
 Take note of your Github username and your fork's name in the top-left, e.g. **JaneSmith/tabbycat**
-5. Open a new tab in your web browser and copy-paste in this URL *without hitting enter*:
+5. Open a new tab in your web browser and copy-paste in this URL *without hitting enter (yet)*:

   ::